Skip to main content

 FieldTypeDefaultDescription

-type"command"-Required
+type"command"-Required hook type.

-commandstring-Shell command to execute
+commandstring-Shell command to execute.

-timeoutnumber30000Timeout in milliseconds
+timeoutnumber30000Timeout in milliseconds.

 HTTP Hook